vdvtalisa/cv_builder/README.md

 Make sure the user registers and logs in so their info and template will be saved.

 ## Bonus:

+### A user should still be able to go back to the form to make changes.

 ### Make your forms dynamic so the user can add multiple work experience and education items